Harry DeHaven House

-The Harry DeHaven House is an historic, American home that is located in East Fallowfield Township, Chester County, Pennsylvania.
+The Harry DeHaven House is an historic home that is located in East Fallowfield Township, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

-Built circa 1900, this historic structure is a two-story, five-bay, frame dwelling that was designed in the Queen Anne style.
+Built circa 1900, this historic structure is a five-story, five-bay, frame dwelling that was designed in the Queen Anne style.
 It features tall Jacobean chimneys, a wraparound porch on three sides, rounded corners, and a partial porch on the second story.
 Its builder also built the Isaac Pawling House across the street.

-This building was added to the National Register of Historic Places in 1985.